 Other Services and events as published in the Parish Calendar: here.

-We're opening up more.
-We're now permitted a greater of capacity people for each service.
-We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning, while still practicing Social Distancing and masks, etc.
+We are now fully open.
+We're back to our regular schedule of Great Vespers Saturday night and Divine Liturgy on Sunday morning,

 For other services coming up, please consult the Calendar on the Service Schedule Page: here.